beckerfelipee/CustomCompany-LethalCompany-ModPack/README.md

 - **MotionSway** - Adjust your Fov in the configfile

-- **ItemQuickSwitch** - You can switch through items using keyboard numbers

 - **LethalProgression** - Skills leveling system

 - **MoreCompany** - A stable lobby player count expansion mod